sumn2u/annotate-lab/README.md

 This project is licensed under the [MIT License](./LICENSE).

+## Reporting Security Issues

+If you find a security vulnerability in annotate-lab, please read our [Security Policy](./SECURITY.md) for instructions on how to report it securely.

 ## Acknowledgment

 This project is detached from idapgroup [react-image-annotate](https://github.com/idapgroup/react-image-annotate/commit/d35c761ac748ed690c67575002a820843672cde9) and uses some work from [image_annotator](https://github.com/gnamiro/image_annotator/tree/master).